Skip to main content

 print(numbers)

 Note that we asked the bot to "act like a senior developer" to optimize the script.
 You can also dictate that it have a certain area of expertise (e.g., sorting algorithms) or number of years of experience.
-Alternatively, if you have a script that seems overly complicated, you can ask ChatGPT to write that script "as a very junior developer."
+Alternatively, if you have a script that seems overly complicated, you can ask the bot to write that script "as a very junior developer."

 Translating Between Programming Languages